aidanmcinern/proj_beta/README.md

 - experiment with different LLM options
 - more analyics case studies!!

-If you have any thoughts, i'd also be delighted them :)
+If you have any thoughts, i'd also be delighted to hear from you :)